 The release of the Civil Society Strategy has caught many by surprise, coming during the middle of summer when parliament is in recess.

-Andrew O’Brien, director of external affairs at Social Enterprise UK, called the strategy a "good springboard" for social enterprise as well as demonstrating "bold ambition" from the government, although he also described it as "vague" and "leaving a lot to follow up".
+Andrew O’Brien, director of external affairs at Social Enterprise UK, called the strategy a "good springboard" for social enterprise and said it demonstrated "bold ambition" from the government, although he also described it as "vague" and "leaving a lot to follow up".

 Initial reactions to @DCMS Civil Society Strategy:— Andrew O'Brien (@SEUK_OBrien) August 9, 2018